2

 After becoming fully licensed lawyers, Foggy and Matt opened the law offices of Nelson & Murdock with financial backing from Foggy’s parents and hired Karen Page as their secretary.
 Although Nelson pursued Page romantically, he also maintained a relationship with his old girlfriend Deborah Harris, who had gone to jail for a plot to assassinate the mayor of New York (even though she helped thwart the plot with Daredevil’s help).
 In the end, Page would fall for Murdock, not Foggy.

 One of the firm’s first clients was the Fantastic Four, who needed help with the lease on their headquarters in the Baxter Building.
-Another early customer was Zebediah Killgrave, the Purple Man, who kidnapped Karen.
+Another early customer was the Purple Man, who kidnapped Karen.
 Leland Owlsley, a dastardly Wall Street financier who eventually developed a serum that gave him the ability to fly, attempted to hire the two lawyers, but once they discovered his true identity, they had him arrested and jailed.

 Foggy Nelson Saves Daredevil

 Potter disliked Super Heroes, but wanted to test the strength of his armor and convinced Foggy to fight against him, telling him it would impress Karen.
 The designer took on the persona of Gladiator and made the fight as real as possible, almost killing Foggy before the real Daredevil intervened and saved his friend’s life.
-He admitted to the hoax, but was furious that Karen ended up with Matt’s twin “brother” Mike who was supposed be the Daredevil, but was actually Matt’s third identity.
+He admitted to the hoax, but was furious that Karen ended up with Matt’s twin “brother” Mike who was supposed to be the Daredevil, but was actually Matt’s third identity.

 Foggy Nelson Becomes District Attorney

-Nelson’s tenure as DA hit a snag when one of his staff members, Roy Hollis, turned out to be the Super Villain known as Crime-Wave.
+Nelson’s tenure as DA hit a snag when one of his staff members, Mason Hollis, turned out to be the Super Villain known as Crime-Wave.
 His reputation temporarily tarnished, Foggy still had great success in persecuting the criminals (costumed or otherwise) of New York City.
 Things were going so well that he contemplated an eventual gubernatorial campaign.

 Foggy’s brilliant legal mind was coveted by both the good guys and the bad.
 Nick Fury asked him to serve on S.H.I.E.L.D.’s board of directors, but a sentient Dreadnought robot abducted Nelson for the subversive Hydra.
 Hydra also captured Daredevil and Black Widow, but Nelson freed them to defeat Dreadnought and its comrades.
 Foggy ultimately declined S.H.I.E.L.D.’s offer.